How do you switch from paying your sales people based on the sale to paying them based on the collection of the sale?

 As always, the first step is to assess the impact of the proposed change on each individual sales person.
 This typically means that you’ll need to create a spreadsheet for each sales person and one for the consolidated group of sales people.

 Now, project forward, realistically estimating the financial impact of the change on each sales person and the resulting impact on the company’s costs.
-In this particular case, I suspect that the change will have been fully implemented in no more than three months.
-So look at what it’s going to cost each sales person, one at a time.
+Look at what it’s going to cost each sales person, one at a time.
 There may be a sales person, for example, where every account pays within 30-day terms.
 The impact of the change on that person may be very limited.
 On the other hand, you may have a sales person where every account pays over 30 days.
 In that case, the change will have a more pronounced impact.

 Regardless, you now know with some precision what the change will cost each sales person.
 Armed with that information, you now are faced with a decision: Should you help this person with the transition, or not?